-Originally published July 8, 2018 at The Sixth Japan-US NDT Symposium Emerging NDE Capabilities for a Safer World.
+Originally published at The Sixth Japan-US NDT Symposium Emerging NDE Capabilities for a Safer World, on July 8, 2018

 in industry has a vital role in assuring integrity of assets and safety for people and environment.
 A problem of concern is reducing incidents from crack-like flaws, in particular the difficulty in sizing and discriminating anomalies in the pipe and differentiating between critical defects near failure and benign manufacturing flaws which will remain stable though-out the life of pipeline.